reactjs/react.dev/beta/src/pages/learn/start-a-new-react-project.md

 * A **linter** checks your code for common mistakes.
 Popular linters: [ESLint](https://eslint.org/).
 * A **test runner** lets you run tests against your code.
 Popular test runners: [Jest](https://jestjs.io/).

 If you prefer to set up your own JavaScript toolchain from scratch, [check out this guide](https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658) that re-creates some of the Create React App functionality.
 A framework will usually also provide a routing and a data fetching solution.
-In a larger project, you might also want to manage multiple packages in a single repository with a tool like [Nx](https://nx.dev/react).
+In a larger project, you might also want to manage multiple packages in a single repository with a tool like [Nx](https://nx.dev/react) or [Turborepo](https://turborepo.org/).